friendly-traceback/docs/docs/_sources/import_all.rst.txt

     ``run``, ``install``, and ``start_console``.
 If ``import *`` is not used, they must be imported separately if needed.

+``Friendly`` is a special object which includes all the potentially useful functions as methods to be used during an interactive session.

 By this, I mean that ``Friendly.why()`` is equivalent to writing ``why()``.